-If the unthinkable has happened and you have been told that your baby has died in the womb before labour has started, the options for giving birth will be raised with you and the baby’s father.
+If the unthinkable has happened and you have been told that your baby has died in the womb before labour has started, the options for giving birth will be raised with you.

 It is likely to be very difficult to process anything you are told at this point because of the overwhelming shock of being told your baby has died.
 It can be helpful to ask another person – such as a parent or friend – as well as your partner, to be with you while you talk to doctors and midwives about the next steps.